kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 + Provide a generic, dynamic bucket provision API _similar_ to Persistent Volumes and Claims so that users familiar with the PV-PVC model will see bucket provisioning as intuitive.
 As a result, `kubectl` will be easy to use to see and manage buckets and claims.
-+ Use an external library, as supported in Kubernetes, to ensure the contract between the app pod and bucket store is guaranteed.
++ Create an external library, similar to what exists today in Kubernetes, to ensure the contract between the app pod and bucket store is guaranteed.
 + Rely on native Storage Classes to define the object-store and provisioner.
-+ Make no assumptions about the underlying object-store or the provisioner, including _not_ requiring the object-store be S3 compatible.
++ Be unopinionated about the underlying object-store.
++ Give provisioners a simple interface with minimal constraints.
 + Cause the app pod to wait until the target bucket has been created and is accessible.
-+ Require no changes to Kubernetes.

 ### Assumptions
-1. The object store is represented by a Kubernetes service.
-1. _Brownfield_, meaning existing buckets, is not supported. **New** dynamic bucket provisioning is the focus of this proposal.
+1. _Brownfield_, meaning existing buckets, is not supported.
-1. There is no support for _best-match_ binding, as supported in Kubernetes for PVs <-> PVCs.
-In other words, all bucket provisioning is dynamic.
+Only **new** dynamic bucket provisioning is addressed by this proposal, thus there is no support for _best-match_ binding, like Kubernetes has for PVs <-> PVCs.
+1. Apps need to be designed for object-store portability.
+Just like there can be portability issues when an app exploits specialized features of a file system, an app accessing buckets, where portability matters, must be designed for that purpose.

 ### Design
-The time has come where we can support a bucket provisioning API similar to that used for Persistent Volumes.
 We propose two new Custom Resources to abstract an object store bucket and a claim/request for such a bucket.
 It's important to keep in mind that this proposal only defines bucket and bucket claim APIs and related library code.
 The lib ensures that  the _contract_ made to app developers regarding the artifacts of bucket creation is guaranteed.